Ledger’s Staking Glossary

 As you know, staking your coins means committing them to a given network or protocol.
 During that time you can’t use those coins for other things such as trading; they are illiquid.

-Liquid staking platforms, like Lido and Frax Finance, pose an alternative to that, by providing staking participants with a composable “receipt” for their staked coins.
-This receipt is a tokenized representation of the staked coins and can be used elsewhere in the DeFi system, for trading or as collateral.
+Liquid staking platforms, like Lido and Frax Finance, pose an alternative to that.
+Providing staking participants with a composable “receipt” for their staked coins.
+This receipt is a tokenized representation of the staked coins.
+It can be used elsewhere in the DeFi system, for trading or as collateral.

-So in short, liquid staking enables you to benefit from staking rewards – without losing out on the other opportunities your staked coins might have offered you.
+So in short, liquid staking enables you to benefit from staking rewards.
+Wiithout losing out on the other opportunities your staked coins might have offered you.

 Staking rewards are the incentive paid to individuals for either staking their coins directly on a network, or for contributing coins to a staking pool.